Image2

 Blue Light and Screen Time: How to Keep Your Eyes Safe

-The rise in digital technology has made screen time an integral part of everyday life.
+Discovering the benefits of digital technology has made screen time an integral part of everyday life.
 Whether you’re working on a computer, watching television, or scrolling through your smartphone, exposure to screens is nearly constant for many people.
 While the convenience and entertainment value are undeniable, prolonged exposure to screens brings specific concerns.
 One of the most significant issues that has come into focus is the effect of blue light on eye health.
 Understanding how blue light impacts the eyes and taking proactive measures to protect them is essential, especially in a world where screen time continues to increase.

 The Impact of Blue Light on Your Eyes